As part of our Top 10 series, we’re looking at the Top 10 signings made by Arsene Wenger.

 For many years his potential looked like going unfulfilled – a player capable of brilliant goals, but one who struggled with injuries and didn’t even average 10 goals a season, and with the exit of Thierry Henry, a goalscorer became of increasing importance.

 That said, Van Persie did often score when he was fit and playing.
-He typically averaged around 0.50 goals per 90 through his injury-hit seasons, and left with a record of 0.65 goals per 90 – better than contemporaries Didier Drogba, Wayne Rooney and both Nicolas Anelka and Carlos Tevez at all of their Premier League clubs.
+He typically averaged around 0.50 goals per 90 through his injury-hit seasons, and left with a record of 0.65 goals per 90 – better than contemporaries Didier Drogba, Wayne Rooney and both Nicolas Anelka and Carlos Tevez at all of their clubs.

 Suddenly, on New Year’s Day 2011, Van Persie transformed into one of the most clinical strikers in Premier League history.